antonioacg/keycloak-config-cli/docs/MANAGED.md

 ### State management

 If `import.remote-state.enabled` is set to `true` (default value), keycloak-config-cli will purge only resources they created before by keycloak-config-cli.
 If `import.remote-state.enabled` is set to `false`, keycloak-config-cli will purge all existing entities if they are not defined in import json.

+#### State-Tracked Resources

+The following resources support state tracking:
+- **Clients**: Only clients created by config-cli are deleted when using full managed mode
+- **Organizations**: Only organizations created by config-cli are deleted when using full managed mode
+- **Roles**: Realm and client roles created by config-cli
+- **Components**: Components and sub-components created by config-cli
+- **Required Actions**: Required actions created by config-cli
+- **Client Authorization Resources**: Resources created by config-cli
+- **Message Bundles**: Message bundles created by config-cli

+This means that manually created resources (through Keycloak Admin UI or other means) will be preserved when state tracking is enabled.